-Object Number to Compare Но Ha Result Alpha p CC - SS 330 =330 > 330 Reject Ho 0.01 0.008 HH - SS 180 =180 >180 Reject Ho 0.01 0.0008 SC - SS 0 =0 >0 Fail to reject Ho 0.01 0.0179 CS - SS 0 =0 >0 Fail to reject Ho 0.01 0.0965 rameters of the experiments.
-Table 5 shows these parameters.
-For example, the third row of the table shows that Hardware Producer Agent receives two "Purchase_Parts" task every 15 time clicks, the reward for each Purchase_Parts falls in the range of [2, 10], and the duration of the task is 6.
-Every "Produce_Computer" task comes to Computer Producer Agent with a reward of 20 units of MQ\$, if it is finished by its deadline, Computer Producer Agent would have its local utility increased by 14 units (With the deduction of the 6 units of MQ\$ transferred to Hardware Producer Agent and Transport Agent).
-This information is sent to Hardware Producer Agent (and also Transport Agent) by attaching 7 (14 divided by 2 agents) units of relational MQ (MQ_hc/t for Hardware Producer Agent) with the task announcing proposal.
+We recognized that the above conclusion might relate to the parameters of the experiments.
+Table 3 shows these parameters.
+Every Produce_Computer task comes to Computer Producer Agent with a reward of 20 units of $MQ{\$}$, if it is finished by its deadline, Computer Producer Agent would have its local utility increased by 14 units (With the deduction of the 6 units of $MQ{\$}$ transferred to Hardware Producer Agent and Transport Agent).
+This information is sent to Hardware Producer Agent (and also Transport Agent) by attaching 7 (14 divided by 2 agents) units of relational $MQ (MQ{hc/t} \text{ for Hardware Producer Agent})$ with the taskannouncing proposal.
 This information is taken into consideration by the MQ scheduler when Hardware Producer Agent makes decision on this proposal.
-However, this information is not necessarily accurate because it is based on the assumption that the task "Produce_Computer" will be finished on time.
+However, this information is not necessarily accurate because it is based on the assumption that the task Produce_Computer will be finished on time.
 Whether this assumption can become reality depends on whether Hardware Producer Agent and Transport Agent would accept the subcontract and fulfill them on time.
-The uncertainty associated with this information comes from the uncertainty of the other contractor agent's (Transport Agent) decision, where the other contractor agent's decision is based on the following issues:
+The uncertainty associated with this information comes from the uncertainty of the other contractor agent's (Transport Agent) decision, where the other contractor agent's decision is based on how cooperative the